 Step 4.
 Add comments

 If you need to explain a change or ask for clarification, highlight the relevant text and click the “Comment” button in the toolbar, or right-click and select “Comment.”
 A comment box will appear on the right side, allowing you to provide detailed feedback.
+These inline modifications are called redline edits because they appear in a different color, making every change immediately visible to all collaborators.
+Redline comments allow reviewers to annotate specific text without changing the document directly, making them useful when you need to flag an issue without proposing an edit.

 Once addressed, use the “Resolve” button to mark it as a resolved comment, keeping your collaboration space clean and updated.